YunheLiuMCMC/Bayesian-randomized-basket-trial-design/README.md

 --trial simulations.R: scripts of running simulations

 --figures.R: scripts for having plots for simulation and sensitivity analysis

+--Re_Analysis of IMI Trial.Rmd: scripts for re_analysis of IMI trial used in Case Study